Shopify App That Lets You Shop with Friends Online

 Social and Shareable

-Shopping, especially in visual categories like fashion, fabric, home goods, and gifts, is social.
+Shopping in visual categories like fashion, fabric, home goods, and gifts is social.
 People want to show someone what they found, ask for opinions, and curate together.
-A shareable link to a visual board — where a friend can see the products, rearrange them, add new ones, and discuss in real time — turns a solitary shopping session into a collaborative experience.
-That’s a fundamentally different value proposition than emailing someone a list of product links.
+A shareable link to a visual board, where a friend can see the products, rearrange them, add new ones, and discuss in real time, turns a solitary shopping session into a collaborative experience.
+That’s a different value proposition than emailing someone a list of product links.

 You don’t have to take our word for it.
-Try it with your own store’s products: stylaquin-mockupstudio.netlify.app — just type in your Shopify URL and see what it looks like in about 60 seconds.
+Try it with your own store’s products at stylaquin-mockupstudio.netlify.app.
+Type in your Shopify URL and see what it looks like in about 60 seconds.

 How to Audit Your Current Wishlist